-It is ALMOST CERTAIN that the PAGs (Pirate Action Groups) tactics for conducting piracy on the high seas involve hijacking a dhow and using it as a mother ship.
+It is ALMOST CERTAIN that the PAG's tactics for conducting piracy on the high seas involve hijacking a dhow and using it as a mother ship.
 The pirates then blend in with the usual traffic and deploy skiffs from the mother ship to attack vessels.
-They are able to navigate up to 600 nautical miles or more off the East Somali coast.
+They are able to navigate to the high seas, with evidence of events up to 600NM off the East Somali coast.

-(U) Nevertheless, from November 2024 it is becoming increasingly common for a group of people to organise themselves, identify a vulnerable ship close to the coast and use skiffs to carry out an attack.
-These attacks typically target Yemeni fishing dhows.
-While there is no confirmed information, it is HIGHLY LIKELY that ransoms would have been paid.
+Nevertheless, from November 2024 it is becoming increasingly common for a group of people to organise themselves, identify a vulnerable ship close to the coast and use skiffs to carry out an attack.
+These attacks typically target Yemeni fishing dhows for ransom or to be used as motherships.

-On the other hand, that risk could be amplified if local fishermen turn into pirates as a consequence that no effective action is being taken from the authorities to safeguard the Somali TTW from IUU (Illegal, Unreported and Unregulated) fishing.
+On the other hand, that risk could be amplified if local fishermen turn into pirates as a consequence that no effective action is being taken from the authorities to safeguard the Somali TTW from IUUF (Illegal, Unreported and Unregulated Fishing).

-THREAT ASSESSMENT BENIGN LOW MODERATE SUBSTANTIAL SEVERE CRITICAL YARDSTICK An attack is HIGHLY An attack is UNLIKELY An attack is a REALISTIC An attack is LIKELY / An attack is HIGHLY An attack is ALMOST UNLIKELY (10% - 20%) (>25% = 35%) POSSIBILITY (40% = <50%) PROBABLE (55% = <75%) (80% - 90%) CERTAIN (>05/44)
+THREAT ASSESSMENT BENIGN LOW MODERATE SUBSTANTIAL SEVERE CRITICAL YARDSTICK An attack is HIGHLY UNLIKELY (10% - 20%) An attack is UNLIKELY (>25% - 35%) An attack is a REALISTIC POSSIBILITY (A0% - <50%) An affack is LIKELY / PROBABLE (55% ~ 275%) An attack is HIGHLY LIKELY (80% - 90%) ALMOST CERTAIN